 Supported by the Ernest Duncan Fund and NCTM

-The purpose of this grant is to provide financial support for action research conducted as a collaborative by university faculty, preservice teacher(s), and classroom teacher(s) seeking to improve their understanding of mathematics in PreK–8 classroom(s).
-For 2013–2014, a grant up to a maximum of $3,000 will be awarded.
+The purpose of this grant is to provide financial support for action research conducted as a collaborative by university faculty, preservice teacher(s), and classroom teacher(s) seeking to improve their understanding of mathematics in Pre-K–8 classroom(s).
+For 2015–2016, a grant up to a maximum of $3,000 will be awarded.

 Proposals must address the following: rationale for the research project, the expected impact on teaching/learning in the school setting, and anticipated improvements in preservice student learning.
 Grant funds should be used to support project expenses to plan and carry out the action research.

-The applicant must be a current (on or before April 26, 2013) Full Individual or E-Member of NCTM or must teach at a school with a current (on or before April 26, 2013) NCTM PreK–8 school membership.
+The applicant must be a current (on or before April 24, 2015) Full Individual or E-Member of NCTM or must teach at a school with a current (on or before April 24, 2015) NCTM Pre-K–8 school membership.
+The applicant may be either a teacher in the Pre-K-8 classroom, a mathematics coach assigned to work with the classroom(s) where the research will be conducted, or a university mathematics educator.
 The participating preservice teacher(s) must be in an initial licensure/certification program at the undergraduate level and, at some point during the term of the grant, must be engaged in some form of practicum experience or student teaching.